 There's more than 400 steps though, so only consider this if you have a reasonable level of fitness.
-There is however a cafe and restaurant at the top so you can at least refuel with some water and an ice-cream.
+The steps have been improved lately so as long as you're fit enough, there are no safety worries!

 Getting here and getting around

-The city has a local bus service but most visitors will simply be able to walk around the major sites.
+The city has a reliable local bus service but most visitors will simply be able to walk around the major sites.
+However, the bus can be useful for reaching some attractions including the aquarium.
 For more information, check our guide to transport in Ålesund.